PART 1: Step Into The Unknown

 I was emotionally and mentally immature, baffled by the process of my transformation.
 I never anticipated the stages I would take to declutter my negative past.
 The step-by-step disentanglement of those negative outlooks that resulted to some people avoiding my presence; led me to a state of panic.
 Thinking that God was taking forever.
 I forcefully rushed to achieve my expectations.
 The more I strategized on “my better ways” of reaching my expectations, the farther I was drifting from the light (Numbers 14:39-45).
 Despairingly, I noticed that “my better ways”, were leading me to darkness, and I failed to find pleasure and encouragement to enjoy the journey.
 I was tortured and captured by the same old tedious ways that always left me frustrated with the same old results.

 God remains unwavering in all our tantrums, He is patient with us, working on us through all the stages of change –Jeremiah 29: 11 “For I know the plans I have for you, declares the Lord, plans for welfare and not for evil, to give you a future and a hope.”
 Revealing to us the extent of the danger, that masking was blindly burying us into.
-And the journey of spiritual rebuilding has many twists and turns.
+And, the journey of spiritual rebuilding has many twists and turns.
 It is a joy to be given a chance to start over and have new beginnings.
-Transformation allows us to slowly let go of control and be entirely depended on God.
+Transformation then allows us to slowly let go of control and be entirely depended on God.
 It strengthens our faith to evolve with changes.
 You learn detachment to break off your barriers, and it allows you to become vulnerable while living in harmony.

 BE IN THE PRESENT WITH YOURSELF